(page 1 of 2)

 Air Filtration: Make sure you change your filters regularly, and consider adding a more advanced air filtration system if you know you have poor air quality, allergies, pets, mold or chemical sensitivities.

 Water Filtration: It’s important to remove harmful elements and chemicals out of your drinking water.
-You can do something easy like a table top (and beautiful) Soma, a more advanced filter like those from Berkey, or a whole home system like those from Aquasana or Kinetico.
+You can do something easy like a table top (and beautiful) Soma; a more advanced yet still sleek filter like those from Berkey (our favorite, photo below); or a whole home system like those from Aquasana or Kinetico.

 Test: You can purchase kits (starting at $10) to test your home for mold, toxins, lead, bacteria, pesticides and more.